trealla-prolog/trealla/docs/ARCHITECTURE.md

 to this end terms are first built in a temporary space and copied into a suitably sized page.

-Excess heap pages can be freed on backtracking.
+Excess heap pages may be freed on backtracking or with cuts.